um-dsp/ProCapture/README.md

 - **Datasets**: MNIST and CIFAR10 are autimatically loaded via Keras.
 To test ProvML on malware data, you need to download the [CuckooTraces](link here) and [EMBER] (link here) datasets and add them in the folder `./data/`.
 By default ProvML will look for them in that path<br />

-- **Pre-trained Models**: We offer pre-trained models: mnist_1 , mnist_2 , mnist_3 , cifar10_1 ,cuckoo_1 and ember_1 <br />
+- **Pre-trained Models**: We offer pre-trained models: mnist_1 , mnist_2, mnist_3, cifar10_1, cuckoo_1, and ember_1 <br />
-  Models are availabe to download [here](https://drive.google.com/drive/folders/1a0kdq4waz8SXU9gThsUmKsR0YTSuaEWO?usp=share_link).
+  These models are availabe to download [here](https://drive.google.com/drive/folders/1a0kdq4waz8SXU9gThsUmKsR0YTSuaEWO?usp=share_link).
 Once downloaded to 'ProvML/models/' directory, the 'model.txt' file has the model architecture details of each model.

 - **Attacks**: ProvML supports the following attacks : <br />
   MNIST, CIFAR10: Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD) <br />
   CuckooTraces: Attack progressively flips up to first n 0 bits to 1 until it evades the model (we name this attack 'CKO') <br />